-In this paper, we only show details of the posterior distribution, successive topography and successive erosion-deposition predictions for a sample of model runs.
-Detailed results for all problems and model runs are provided in supplementary material online \footnote{Supplementary results: \url{https://github.com/badlands-model/paralleltemp_Bayeslands/tree/master/supplementary_results}}.
+In this section, we only presented selected details of the posterior distribution, successive topography, and successive erosion-deposition predictions.
+Detailed results for all problems are provided in supplementary material online \footnote{Supplementary results: \url{ https://github.com/badlands-model/paralleltemp_Bayeslands/tree/master/supplementary_results}}.